For Our Future: MCCN Strategic Planning

 - Dr. Ann Waterman, Interim Academic Dean

 MCCN celebrates the completion of the Strategic Planning Survey with a pizza party for students, faculty and staff.
-See the photos here.
+See the photos and video here.

 March Steering Committee Meeting activities and accomplishments

 The primary purpose of this meeting was to Confirm/Refine of Vision Statement and the College Core Values/Beliefs.
 The Steering Committee diligently worked on the Vision Statement to assist the College posture for the future.
 The Steering Committee also worked on 3 Goals during the meeting.
 There are additional goals to refine and develop tactics accordingly in the April meeting.